cirruselli/User-Centric-Frontend-Development-Milestone-Project/README.md

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - "Landing page" allows users to navigate to the other pages by the navbar.
 Also visit social media via the links in the footer.
-- "Homepage" allows visitors to know more about the webpage owner.
+- "About" page allows visitors to know more about the webpage owner.
-- "Trails" allows users to know about the trailrides available.
+- "Trails" page allows users to know about available trailrides.

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 ### Features Left to Implement
-- Present the horses available for the trailride under a section called "Horses".
+- Present the horses available for the trailrides under a page called "Horses".

 ## Technologies Used